dotnet/runtime/docs/workflow/testing/libraries/testing-android.md

 ./dotnet.sh build /t:Test src/libraries/System.Numerics.Vectors/tests /p:TargetOS=Android /p:TargetArchitecture=x64
 ```

-### How the tests work
+### Test App Design
 Android app is basically a [Java Instrumentation](https://github.com/dotnet/runtime/blob/master/src/mono/msbuild/AndroidAppBuilder/Templates/MonoRunner.java) and a simple Activity that inits the Mono Runtime via JNI.
 This Mono Runtime starts a simple xunit test
-runner called XHarness TestRunner which runs tests for all `*.Tests.dll` libs in the bundle.
-There is also XHarness.CLI tool with ADB inside to deploy `*.apk` to a target (device or emulator) and obtain logs once tests are completed.
+runner called XHarness.TestRunner (see https://github.com/dotnet/xharness) which runs tests for all `*.Tests.dll` libs in the bundle.
+There is also XHarness.CLI tool with ADB embedded to deploy `*.apk` to a target (device or emulator) and obtain logs once tests are completed.

 ### Obtaining the logs
-XHarness for Android doesn't talk much and only saves tests result to a file once tests finished but you can also subscribe to live logs via the following command:
+XHarness for Android doesn't talk much and only saves test results to a file.
+However, you can also subscribe to live logs via the following command:
 ```
 adb logcat -s "DOTNET"
 ```
 Or simply open `logcat` window in Android Studio or Visual Stuido.

-### Known Issues
+### Existing Limitations
-- We don't support `-os Android` on Windows yet (`WSL` can be used instead)
+- `-os Android` is not supported for Windows yet (`WSL` can be used instead)
+- XHarness.CLI is not able to boot emulators yet (so you need to boot via `AVD Manager` or IDE)